 Remove Significant Numbers of Lionfish

 Ongoing research studies indicate that single day removal events can be highly effective in lowering the local lionfish population.
 For example, in the first ever lionfish derby in 2009, participants removed 1,408 lionfish from Green Turtle Cay, Abaco, Bahamas.
-Listed below are the total number of lionfish removed from REEF derbies for the past four years.
+Listed below are the total number of lionfish removed from REEF derbies for the past ten years.
 Because lionfish have no controlling predators in the invaded range, diver removals are one of the few effective means of reducing the lionfish population at present.

 1,578 lionfish removed in 2010

 3,542 lionfish removed in 2011

 The captain’s meeting at the derby serves to train divers how to properly collect and handle venomous lionfish.
 Information on where to find lionfish, what tools and techniques are available and how to safely and effectively use them, increases both success and safety of participants.

 Each lionfish captured during derbies becomes a specimen for scientific research.
 Many different pieces of data are gathered during derbies such as length, weight, stomach contents, stage of sexual maturity, otoliths, and tissue samples.
 Collecting data on local lionfish populations year after year tells scientists how the population is changing over time.
 It is incredibly difficult for scientists to find enough time, funding, and resources to acquire thousands of samples.
 Derbies make high sample sizes a reality.

 After the lionfish are brought in and scored, volunteers fillet and cook the lionfish, and the public is invited to try free tastings.
 This is the first time many spectators have tasted lionfish or learned how to safely handle and fillet lionfish.
 These tastings give the public a chance to see how delicious lionfish are and encourage the consumption of lionfish in local restaurants.
 Derbies also draw media at